solarus-games/zsdx/readme.txt

-This package contains the data files of the quest Zelda: Mystery of Solarus DX.
+This package contains the data files of the game Zelda: Mystery of Solarus DX.
 This quest is a free, open-source game that works with Solarus, an open-source Zelda-like 2D game engine.
 To play this game, you need Solarus.
 We assume in this readme that Solarus is already installed.

-See our development blog (http://www.solarus-engine.org) to get more information and documentation about Solarus and our games.
+See our development blog (http://www.solarus-games.org) to get more information and documentation about Solarus and our games.